xp44mm/Notebook/F#/Programming with Objects.md

 All resources are necessarily finite.
 In .NET programming, some resources such as memory are fully managed, in the sense that you almost never need to consider when to clean up memory.
 This is done automatically through a process called garbage collection.
 Chapter 18 will look at garbage collection in more detail.
 Other resources must be reclaimed and/or recycled.

-When prototyping, you can generally assume that resources are unbounded, although it’s good practice when you’re using a resource to be aware of how much of the resource you’re using and roughly what your budget for the resource is.
+When prototyping, you can generally assume that resources are unbounded, although it's good practice when you're using a resource to be aware of how much of the resource you're using and roughly what your budget for the resource is.
 For example:

-* On a modern 32-bit desktop machine, 10,000 tuple values occupy only a small fragment of a machine’s memory, roughly 160 KB, but 10,000 open file handles is an extreme number and will stress the operating system.
+* On a modern 32-bit desktop machine, 10,000 tuple values occupy only a small fragment of a machine's memory, roughly 160 KB, but 10,000 open file handles is an extreme number and will stress the operating system.
 Ten thousand simultaneous web requests may stress your network administrator.

 * In some cases, even memory should be explicitly and carefully reclaimed.
 For example, on a modern 64-bit machine, the largest single array you can allocate in a .NET 2.0 program is 2 GB.
 If your machine has, say, 4 GB of real memory, you may be able to have only a handful of these objects and should strongly consider moving to a regime in which you explicitly recycle these objects and think carefully before allocating them.